TheTheoM/nodeServer/README.md

 ### To Connect:
   1. Connect to the Server (server.js, port 8080) as a websocket client.
 You handle this.
-  2. You send a registration message to the Server.
+  2. You send a registration message to the Server with your device info.
 See **Registering a device**

 ### To send/receive Data:
   - If your device has outputs, it will send data to the server as needed.
 See **Device Send Outputs**